Skip to main content

 Who is using Fitts-Woolard Hall?

-Fitts-Woolard Hall is the new home of the Department of Civil, Construction, and Environmental Engineering; the Edward P. Fitts Department of Industrial and Systems Engineering; and the dean’s administrative offices.
-Innovators from these departments will use additional classrooms and state-of-the-art laboratories to further research and education excellence in areas of critical societal need:
+Fitts-Woolard Hall is the home of the Department of Civil, Construction, and Environmental Engineering; the Edward P. Fitts Department of Industrial and Systems Engineering; and the dean’s administrative offices.
+Innovators from these departments use classrooms and state-of-the-art laboratories to further research and education excellence in areas of critical societal need.

 How did we make Fitts-Woolard Hall a reality?